tytydraco/yessleep/out/My_Grief_Counseling_Group_Is_Stealing_the_Memory_of_My_Brother_From_Me.md

-I’m typing this in the dark.
-My hands won’t stop shaking.

 I know this is going to sound insane, but I swear I’m not paranoid — please, just listen.

 I wasn’t going to post again.
 Not because I didn’t want to, but because I hoped the first session was just a weird coincidence.